rupertn/predicting_flight_delays/README.md

 To reduce load on the server, requests were sent in batches of 10 rather than individually as we have thousands of unique urls.
 ## Data Cleaning
+Airline On-Time Performance Data:
+  * Created columnns for whether the departure or arrival airport was slot controlled.
+  * Determined which flights were operated by a swapped aircraft, and removed them.
+    * Removed because the tail number assigned to each flight was of the aircraft that actually operated the flight, and not necessarily the one that caused the delay.
+  * Adjusted aircraft tail numbers (N-number) to ensure they all begin with 'N'.
+  * Created a list of all unique tail numbers in the dataset to feed into the aircraft registration scraper.

+Airport Weather Reports:
+  * Created columns from METAR text to indicate the presence of fog, thunderstorms, or rain.
+  * Used regular expressions to extract the numerical component of the recorded wind speed.
+  * Conformed all visibility entries to the aviation standard of 0 - 10 statute miles.

+Scraped Aircraft Registration Data:
+  * Used regular expressions to remove all year and date values that had incorrect formatting.
+  * Built a function to identify the correct manfucturer year for tail numbers that had multiple aircraft on the registration record.
+  * Calculated the approximate aircraft age in August 2019.

 ## Exploratory Data Analysis
 ## Model Building
 ## Closing Remarks